rjbs/QA-LarryWall/README.md

 # Q&A with Larry Wall

-At the Perl conference, [YAPC::NA](http://yapcna.org/), there will be a ninety minute [question and answer session with Larry Wall](http://www.yapcna.org/yn2015/event/1693).
+At the Perl conference [YAPC::NA](http://yapcna.org/), there will be a ninety minute [question and answer session with Larry Wall](http://www.yapcna.org/yn2015/event/1693).